 1. Ropes and Zip Line Courses

-Jackson Hole Mountain Resort built its Aerial Adventure Course in 2014.
-Suspended 25 feet from the ground, it consists of a network of zip lines, balance beams, cargo nets and other challenges.
+Jackson Hole Mountain Resort's Aerial Adventure Course is suspended 25 feet from the ground and consists of a network of zip lines, balance beams, cargo nets and other challenges.
 There is a range of features with varying levels of difficulty.
-This year a new "Drop Tower" feature has been added for even more thrills.
+A "Drop Tower" feature was added last year for even more thrills.

 2. Whitewater Rafting